THE PERKIOMEN SCHOOL LIBRARIES

 Borrow ebooks and audiobooks to read or listen to on your iPad!

 Did you know that your library offers downloadable eBooks and audiobooks through our new OverDrive site?
 Borrow books to read or listen to on your iPad!
 Other devices are also compatible.
-Log in to the Perk OverDrive site using your Perk username as "Library card number" and your email password as "Pin."
+Log in to the Perk OverDrive site using your Perk username and your email password.
 Browse our collection of eBooks and audiobooks and start reading or listening in seconds!